 The fee charged for the delivery of the title and any escrow fees.

 - Title insurance covers any legal damages if a seller cannot legally transfer the title.
 This policy protects the borrower and the mortgage lender.

 - Attorney witness for the closing

 Fee the attorney charges for witnessing the transaction at the title company.

-- Underwriting fee – Fee lenders charge to underwrite the mortgage loan.
+- Underwriting fee – Fee lenders charge for underwriting the mortgage loan.

 Lenders will charge a fee for having all the documents ready for closing.

 - Pre-paid property tax – You will be charged the remaining annual property tax on the home.
-If the taxes have been paid by the seller for the full year, you will reimburse the seller for your portion of the taxes.
+If the seller pays taxes for the full year, you will reimburse the seller for your portion of the taxes.